 • The IRT asks a few basic questions and will link individuals who indicate an interest in Autism Services to the COMPASS website

-• After answering some additional questions, the referral is submitted electronically to the Bureau of Autism Services.
+• After answering some additional questions, the referral is submitted electronically to the Bureau of Supports for Autism and Special Populations.

 • Once connected to COMPASS, select “Submit a Referral.”